Housing discrimination in the United States: History

 The Federal Housing Administration (FHA) was responsible for much of the housing discrimination in the US due to explicit racially discriminatory policies.
 The FHA believed allowing Black Americans to live in white neighborhood would decrease the property value.
 This justification, however, was disproven as Black Americans were willing to pay higher prices to live in those neighborhoods.
 The FHA was also responsible for denying mortgage insurance to Black neighborhoods, a practice known as redlining.
 This entailed categorizing neighborhoods according to risk level for lending.
 This risk level depended largely upon the racial composition of these neighborhoods.
 The FHA's Underwriting Manual explicitly encouraged "prohibition of the occupancy of properties except by the race for which they were intended."
 Encouraged by the FHA, developers established deed restrictions to maintain white neighborhoods.

+Another discriminatory practice was called blockbusting.
+Blockbusting was when real estate agents persuaded owners to sell property cheaply because of the fear of people of another ethnic or social group moving into the neighborhood, and then profiting by reselling at a higher price to actual minorities.
+According to: Chicago fed.org, within one neighborhood in Baltimore, blockbusters bought two-thirds of all properties and 96% of the neighborhood’s population in 1950 had relocated by 1970.
+They identified reports of blockbusting in 45 of the 60 largest cities in the U.S. during the 1950s and 1960s.

 The GI bill allowed many veterans to become homeowners, leading to a housing boom.
 However, this bill did not support Black veterans in the same way because mortgages and loans were not provided by the United States Department of Veterans Affairs but by private mortgage lenders who often discriminated through redlining.
 Levittown was a neighborhood built to provide affordable housing for returning veterans from World War II, but the developer refused to allow people of color to live there.
 The FHA backed this decision by authorizing loans and providing racially-restricted deeds.